DESTA: A Framework for Safe Reinforcement Learning with Markov Games of Intervention: Introduction

-Our framework, which consists of a strategic interaction between two independent RL agents confers several key advantages:

 \textbf{1.
-Decoupled Objectives \& Safety Planning:} The tasks of maximising the environment reward and minimising safety violations are \textit{fully decoupled}.
-This means {\fontfamily{cmss}\selectfont Safety Agent} pursues its safety objectives without trading-off safety for environment rewards and, performs \textit{safe planning} to minimise safety violations at future system states.
-Moreover, since the agents are trained in a shared system, each agent learns a policy which acts in response to the behaviour of the agent.
-In particular, {\fontfamily{cmss}\selectfont Safety Agent} anticipates {\fontfamily{cmss}\selectfont Task Agent}'s future actions (after and \textit{during training}) and acts to reduce safety violations (see Experiment 1).

-\textbf{2.
-Selective (deterministic) interventions:} {\fontfamily{cmss}\selectfont Safety Agent} acts \textit{only} at the set of states in which its action ensures the safety criteria.
+Decoupled Objectives \& Safety Planning.} The tasks of maximising the environment reward and minimising safety violations are \textit{fully decoupled}.
+This means {\fontfamily{cmss}\selectfont Safety Agent} pursues its safety objectives without trading-off safety for environment rewards.
+DESTA has a nested sequential structure in which the {\fontfamily{cmss}\selectfont Safety Agent} first observes the {\fontfamily{cmss}\selectfont Task Agent}'s proposed action.
+Since the {\fontfamily{cmss}\selectfont Safety Agent} performs \textit{safe planning}, it prevents the {\fontfamily{cmss}\selectfont Task Agent} from performing unsafe actions and anticipates future actions to minimise future safety violations states after and during training (see Experiment 1). \textbf{2.
+Safety Enhancement Tool.} An important use case for DESTA is an enhancement tool for pretrained policies.
+This enables DESTA to transform unsafe pretrained policies that maybe especially equipped to solve specific tasks into safe policies.
+Since the {\fontfamily{cmss}\selectfont Safety Agent} makes selective interventions, DESTA can preserve the ability of the base algorithm to solve the task (see Sec. \ref{sec:enhancement}). \textbf{3.
+Selective (deterministic) interventions:} {\fontfamily{cmss}\selectfont Safety Agent} acts \textit{only} at states in which its action ensures the safety criteria.
 At states in which the safety criterion is irrelevant only actions that are relevant to the task are played.
-Moreover {\fontfamily{cmss}\selectfont Safety Agent} uses a \textit{deterministic safe policy} which eliminates inadvertent actions that may lead to safety violations (see Lunar Lander experiment).

-\textbf{3.
-Plug \& play:} Our framework is highly flexible and accommodates various notions of safety within {\fontfamily{cmss}\selectfont Safety Agent}'s objective.
-Unlike various approaches in which safety contingencies are manually embedded into the policy e.g.\citep{pmlr-v37-schulman15}, our framework accommodates any RL policy.
-This also enables safe policies to be (re)used and applied only at states where necessary.
+Moreover {\fontfamily{cmss}\selectfont Safety Agent} uses a \textit{deterministic policy} which eliminates inadvertent actions that may lead to safety violations (see Lunar Lander experiment). \textbf{4.
+Plug \& play.} Unlike various approaches in which safety contingencies are manually embedded into the policy e.g. \cite{pmlr-v37-schulman15}, DESTA accommodates any RL policy and various notions of safety.